bbauska/LFS170x/readme.md

    width="85%" />
 </p>

+Created by three local meetup groups, <a href="https://ledgeracademy.com/index.html">
+Ledger Academy</a>, <a href="https://www.meetup.com/Hyperledger-Princeton/">Hyperledger Princeton</a>
-Created by three local meetup groups, [Ledger Academy](https://ledgeracademy.com/index.html), [Hyperledger Princeton](https://www.meetup.com/Hyperledger-Princeton/) and [Blockchain & AI Princeton](https://www.meetup.com/Blockchain-Princeton/).
-The project won the 2021 Government Blockchain Associations Award for Social Impact.
-The video of the awards ceremony can be viewed on [YouTube](https://www.youtube.com/watch?v=41DYKpLSvrs).
+and <a href="https://www.meetup.com/Blockchain-Princeton/">Blockchain & AI Princeton</a>.
+The project
+won the 2021 Government Blockchain Associations Award for Social Impact.
+The video of the awards ceremony can be viewed on <a href="https://www.youtube.com/watch?v=41DYKpLSvrs">YouTube</a>.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 115. the giving chain (183) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->